marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 ### Physical storage

-As git handles history of files, we may ask ourselves how does git stores incremental differences for our data.
+As git handles history of files, we may ask ourselves how git stores incremental differences for our data.
 To test this, let’s add some content in an existing file

 ```shell